dimi11/feasb/README.md

 }
 ```

 As simple as that.
-Let's go step by step.
+I belive that most of readers understands very easy what this code does but let's go step by step.

-**feasb** is acrinym for Front-End As Should Be.
-It is ultra-small JS package (~7KB) developed in TypeScript that enables you writing and composing views (components) for your TypeScript front-end application.

 ## Installation ##